HOME |

 sexual orientation, gender identity, and gender

 expression.
-There is a long-respected research-based
+There is a long-respected

-view of an individual’s range of experiences along a
+research-based view of an individual’s range of

-white extremes.
-When thinking
+black and white extremes.
+When thinking about sex,

-about sex, gender, sexual orientation, gender identity,
+gender, sexual orientation, gender identity, and gender

-of broad-band spectrum.
+broad-band spectrum.

-When thinking about the sexual notions of
+When thinking about the sexual notions of male and

-including intersex presentations.
+intersex presentations.

 When thinking about the gender identity